Hinduism in South Asia: Rise of Hindu Nationalism

-With the passage of time and with the ongoing years, there has been an increase in the Hindu nationalism and feeling of Hindutva or Hindu identity among the Hindus of India.
-This has been observed especially after the formation of BJP government in India after 2014.
-There are many Hindu-nationalist political parties, out of which the BJP is the biggest among them.
-Besides them the RSS has been blamed as the chief organisation for the same.
+In recent years, there has been a rising movement of Hindu nationalism and feeling of Hindutva or Hindu identity among the Hindus of India.
+This has been observed especially after the formation of the BJP government in India in 2014.
+In India, several Hindu nationalist political parties exist, out of which the BJP is the biggest among them.
+Alongside the BJP, the Rashtriya Swayamsevak Sangh (RSS) has also been accused of being a chief organisation in the Hindu nationalist cause.

-The increase of Hindu nationalism and Hindutva is seen as a threat to the secular laws of India.
-It was also seen that the with rise of the Hindu nationalism, there has been an increase in the persecutions of religious minorities, especially on Muslims and Christians.
-The government of Narendra Modi is also blamed for the same.
-Many other hardliner Hindutva groups, such as Vishva Hindu Parishad (VHP) and Bajrang Dal (that are declared as paramilitary groups in many nations such as Australia, Canada and United States) have also contributed a major role in the enhancement of the Hindu nationalism and are also blamed for increasing Islamophobia in India and attacks on Christians.
+The rise of Hindu nationalism and Hindutva is seen as a threat to the secular laws of India.
+It was also seen that the with rise of the Hindu nationalism, there has been an increase in persecutions of religious minorities, mainly Muslims and Christians.
+The government of Narendra Modi has also been blamed for the increase in violence.
+Other hardline Hindutva groups, such as the Vishva Hindu Parishad (VHP) and the Bajrang Dal (which are designated as paramilitary groups by many nations such as Australia, Canada and United States) have also contributed a major role to the enhancement of Hindu nationalism and are also blamed for increasing Islamophobia in India and attacks on Christians.

-Similarly in recent years, the same nationalism has also been experienced in Nepal, mainly after the year 2015 after the protests for re-declaration of Nepal as a Hindu State along with the restoration of Monarchy in the country.
-There have been increase in attack on Christians.
+Similarly, Nepal has also experienced the same rise in Hindu nationalism, mainly after 2015 after demonstrators protested for the re-declaration of Hinduism as the state religion of Nepal along with the restoration of the monarchy in the country.
+Nepal has seen an increase in violence against Christians.

 Temples

 Organisations

-Most of the Hindu organisations are present in India and Nepal, though there are also in other South Asian counterparts.
+Most Hindu organisations in South Asia are based in India and Nepal, although there are other organizations based elsewhere in South Asia.